naijizhang/R10-Mobile-App/README.md

 # R10 App

 This is a Front-end React Native project at RED Academy App Developer Program.
 In this app, user can read upcoming developer conference and add them to favs.
 It has four main screens: Schedule, Map, Favs, and About.
-All the functionalities and animations are implemanted in both iOS and Android version.
+All the functionalities and animations are implemented in both the iOS and Android version.

 ## App Demo